 Catch some rays with NYC views

 Sure, Sandy Hook has incredible views from its beaches, but what really brings people here are the miles of unspoiled landscape and natural surroundings.
-The sandy beaches (some with lifeguards) are on the ocean, with a few small beaches by the bay, and allow swimming, jet skiing, parasailing, fishing, or boating.
+The golden beaches (some with lifeguards) are on the ocean, with a few small beaches by the bay, and allow swimming, jet skiing, parasailing, fishing, or boating.
 And while you won’t have to pay to enter any of the beaches in Sandy Hook, you will have to pay for parking.
 You can also bring a picnic or stop by one of the food trucks that come during the season.

 Bike or hike the trails